-- Claims handling policies and procedures should also include all steps in the grievance process (i.e., from the notification of the claim to its settlement).
+- 105. The insurer should implement policies which require it to address claims in a timely, fair and transparent manner and avoid any aggressive and coercive claims handling tactics and discrimination during the claims handling process.
+Such processes should include, but are not limited to measures: - a) Setting out the avoidance of conflicts of interest and ongoing training of relevant staff: - b) Appropriate for the insurance business conducted; and - c) Having the level of technical and legal expertise required in relation to the insurance policy and the claim. - 106.
+Claims handling policies and procedures should also include all steps in the grievance process (i.e., from the notification of the claim to its settlement).
 Such documentation may include expected timeframes for completing each step in the process and when such steps may be extended or shortened in exceptional cases.
 Claimants should be informed about procedures and common timeframes for claims settlement.
+Throughout the course of the through the policyholder's relationship manager.
+This list is not exhaustive and appropriate channels should be used based on the type of product and policyholder in question.

-Throughout the course of the process, claimants should be informed of the status of their claims in a timely manner. - 107.
+- process, claimants should be informed of the status of their claims in a timely manner. - 107.
 The insurer should explain to claimants determining factors (i.e., depreciations, discounting or negligence) in deciding to pay a claim, whether in whole, in part or not at all.

-8.2.10 Authorised intermediaries
+8.2.10.
+Authorised intermediaries

-- The insurer is required to take responsibility for the appointment and activities of authorised intermediaries.
-In this respect, the insurer must, in In relation to its authorised intermediaries who are carrying on business in Bermuda, the insurer shall: - a) Ensure they are registered with the Authority; and - b) Ensure that they provide policyholders and prospective policyholders with the name of the insurer represented by the authorised intermediary and the types of product(s) on which the authorised intermediary is authorised to sell and/or provide advice on, on behalf of the insurer; and - b)c) Have a written contract in place with each intermediary setting out the products, services, commissions, premium payment and responsibilities of each party, particularly in relation to policyholder communication and dealings with the insurer.
+- 108. The insurer is required to take responsibility for the appointment and activities of authorised intermediaries.
+In relation to its authorised intermediaries who are carrying on business in Bermuda, the insurer shall: - a) Ensure they are registered with the Authority; - b) Ensure that they provide policyholders and prospective policyholders with the name of the insurer represented by the authorised intermediary and the types of product(s) on which the authorised intermediary is authorised to sell and provide advice on behalf of the insurer; and - c) Have a written contract in place with each intermediary setting out the products, services, commissions, premium payment and responsibilities of each party, particularly in relation to policyholder communication and dealings with the insurer.

-8.2.11 Dealing with authorised intermediaries to ensure fair treatment of policyholders
+8.2.11.
+Dealing with authorised intermediaries to ensure fair treatment of policyholders

-- Where the insurer grants terms of business to an authorised intermediary in respect of retail business, the insurer shall: - a) Ensure that the terms of the business agreement have been completed and signed by the authorised intermediary to require the authorised intermediary to warrant that the agreement does not breach any legal obligations and that the authorised intermediary will clearly explain the risks inherent in the product to policyholders or prospective policyholders; and - b) Take measures to monitor the performance of the authorised intermediary, including the reporting and handling of complaints made against the authorised intermediary with respect to advice or sales made by the authorised intermediary on behalf of the insurer.
+- 109. Where the insurer grants terms of business to an authorised intermediary in respect of retail business, the insurer shall: - a) Ensure that the terms of the business agreement have been completed and signed by the authorised intermediary to require the authorised intermediary to warrant that the agreement does not breach any legal obligations and that the authorised intermediary will clearly explain the risks inherent in the product to policyholders or prospective policyholders; and - b) Take measures to monitor the performance of the authorised intermediary, including the reporting and handling of complaints made against the authorised intermediary with respect to advice or sales made by the authorised intermediary on behalf of the insurer.

-8.3 Communication requirements with policyholders
+8.3.
+Communication requirements with policyholders

-8.3.1 An insurer should ensure that communications with policyholders are fair, clear and not misleading
+8.3.1.
+An insurer should ensure that communications with policyholders are fair, clear and not misleading